Table of Contents

 - Sickle cell trait

-Classic triad of symptoms of acute uncomplicated pyelonephritis includes:
+The classic triad of symptoms of acute uncomplicated pyelonephritis is:

 - Costovertebral tenderness

-Uncomplicated pyelonephritis in the presence of any of the following associations is considered as complicated pyelonephritis:
+Uncomplicated pyelonephritis, in the presence of any of the following associations, is considered complicated pyelonephritis:

 - Urinary tract obstruction